 - 1/2 teaspoon ground nutmeg

 - 1/4 teaspoon salt

 - 1/3 cup granulated sugar

 - 1/4 cup vegetable oil

 - 1 large carrot, peeled and grated

-- 1/4 cup Sweet Harvest canned crushed pineapple, liquid drained
+- 1/4 cup canned crushed pineapple, liquid drained

 - Preheat oven to 350F.
-Have an 8 inch cast iron skillet or round cake pan ready.
+Have an 8-inch cast iron pan or an 8-inch round cake pan ready.

 - In a large bowl, mix together the flour, baking soda, cinnamon, nutmeg, and salt.

 - In a large mixing bowl, beat together on medium speed the sugar, brown sugar, oil, milk, egg, and vanilla until smooth.
 Gradually beat in the flour mixture on low speed then add in the carrots, pineapple, coconut, walnuts, and raisins (do not overbeat the batter or you may end up with a tough cake).